 The most popular overland border crossing to Thailand by far is the Aranyprathet/Poipet border crossing.
-To Laos, you only have one option, the Veun Kham/Dom Kralor crossing (but note your Laos visa on arrival is NOT available at this crossing).
+To Laos, you only have one option, the Veun Kham/Dom Kralor crossing.
 To Vietnam, the most popular crossing is the Bavet/Moc Bai crossing.
 Cambodian visa on arrival is available at all these crossings and Cambodian eVisas are also accepted at these entry points.

 Cambodian border crossings are generally open from 08:00 to 20:00 with the exception of Veun Kham/Dom Kralor, which closes earlier.
 On weekends and late hours, don't be surprised if you're asked to pay a dollar or so in "overtime" -- and don't expect a receipt.

 This is the only overland option between Cambodia and Laos, making it quite popular.
 Both Cambodian and Lao visa on arrival is available.
 For a comprehensive walk-through on this crossing, see our feature story on the Lao Cambodia border crossing.